2021 Erbil rocket attacks: Attacks

 On 15 February 2021, at around 21:30 local time, approximately fourteen 107mm rockets were launched from an area south of Erbil near the border with Kirkuk Governorate, and three of them struck the section of the airport hosting U.S. and coalition partner forces.
-Despite this, the rockets struck all over the city's northwestern sector, hitting civilian areas near the facility.
-The Kurdish news agency Rudaw reported that two rockets landed in a residential area, and one rocket struck an animal market, while the Chinese consulate located in the city also reportedly sustained damage.
 Sirens were sounded in the city, and several people were hospitalized.
 The airport was shut down and flights were halted due to safety concerns, while the Kurdish authorities cautioned Erbil's residents to stay away from targeted areas and to remain at home if possible.
-Material damage was also caused to cars and other property.

-A Filipino civilian contractor was killed and eight people were wounded during the attack, including a U.S. service member who had a concussion.
-An Iraqi civilian, who was seriously injured in the explosion, died in hospital on 22 February 2021, bringing the death toll to two.
+Eight people were wounded during the attack including a U.S. service member who had a concussion.